+It’s a simple model which can really help frame the conversation and result in a constructive outcome.
 This structured approach will help you to provide better feedback, and give people something to work on for next time.

 7. When Giving Feedback, Consider the Good and the Bad

 Some people don’t deliver any news unless it’s bad news.
-If your team is great at something, it’s important not to say “well that’s just called doing your job”.
+If your team is great at something, it’s important not to say “Well, that’s just called doing your job”.